I’m sure you’ve heard of this term before. Indeed, it is printed as a logo on most of the equipment you bought for your home studio.

 There is a lot of discussion about whether the sound quality you can achieve with analog processing over an analog waveform is higher than with a great DSP processor working in a very capable computer.

-If we think about it from a mathematic point of view, digital will never fully replicate analog because you can get more zeros and ones to resemble the curves of an audio waveform, but it is still a bunch of squares reconstructing a curve.
+If we think about it from a mathematical point of view, digital will never fully replicate analog because you can get more zeros and ones to resemble the curves of an audio waveform, but it is still a bunch of squares reconstructing a curve.

 Is that difference audible and meaningful?